nayeem101/angular_crud/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Server

+Run `npm run server` to run the json-server for fake rest api. the db.json file holds all the data. and the server runs on `http://localhost:3000/employees`

 ## Build